qase-tms/reporters/src/js/syntax/syntax-playwright.md

 {{#include ../code/playwright/title.spec.js:syntax}}
 ```

+To update a Qase test case's title from code, you must enable "[Update test cases](https://help.qase.io/en/articles/5563702-test-runs#h_161810cf24)" in your project's run settings.

 If you don’t explicitly set a title using the `qase.title` method, the title specified in the `test(..)` function will be used for new test cases.

 However, if the `qase.title` method is defined, it always takes precedence and overrides the title from the `test(..)` function.